lamalab-org/matextract-book/content/background/resources_LLMs.md

 ### Tokenization and embeddings
 >[!NOTE]
 >Tokenization and embeddings are two essential steps in the data processing pipeline of LLMs.
 Tokens are the fundamental units of LLMs.
 Tokenization is the process of translating text into sequences of tokens and vice versa, breaking down the text into manageable pieces that the model can interpret.
 Once the text is tokenized, each token is mapped to an embedding vector.
 These embeddings are dense, low-dimensional, continuous vector representations that capture the semantic and syntactic meanings of tokens, allowing the model to understand the nuances of language.
 These vectors are learned during the model’s training process.
-For more information on tokenization and embeddings, you can explore the resources listed below.
+For more information on tokenization and embeddings, you can explore the resources listed below. *(Figure - [Tiktokenizer](https://tiktokenizer.vercel.app/))*

 <img align="right" width="45%" src="tiktokenizer.png" />